LGBTQ rights in the Philippines: Economy

-The LGBT community, although a minority in the economic sphere, still plays an integral role in the growth and maintenance of the economy.
-LGBT individuals face challenges in employment both on an individual level and as members of a community that is subject to discrimination and abuse.
+The LGBTQ community, although a minority in the economic sphere, still plays an integral role in the growth and maintenance of the economy.
+LGBTQ individuals face challenges in employment both on an individual level and as members of a community that is subject to discrimination and abuse.
 This can be compounded by the weak social status and position of the individuals involved.

-A USAID study conducted in 2014, entitled "The Relationship between LGBT Inclusion and Economic Development: An Analysis of Emerging Economies", has shown that countries which have adopted anti-LGBT economic laws have lower GDPs compared to those who do not discriminate against employers/employees based on their sexual orientation.
-The link between discrimination and the economy is direct, since the discrimination experienced by members of the LGBT community turn them into disadvantaged workers, which can be bad for business.
+A USAID study conducted in 2014, entitled "The Relationship between LGBT Inclusion and Economic Development: An Analysis of Emerging Economies", has shown that countries which have adopted anti-LGBTQ economic laws have lower GDPs compared to those who do not discriminate against employers/employees based on their sexual orientation.
+The link between discrimination and the economy is direct, since the discrimination experienced by members of the LGBTQ community turn them into disadvantaged workers, which can be bad for business.
 Disadvantaged workers usually practice absenteeism, low productivity, inadequate training and high turnover, which make for higher labor costs and lower profits.
-According to the USAID study, LGBT people in their sample countries are limited in their freedoms in ways that also create economic harms.
+According to the USAID study, LGBTQ people in their sample countries are limited in their freedoms in ways that also create economic harms.
 This coincides with Emmanuel David's article, Transgender Worker and Queer Value at Global Call Centers in the Philippines, in which he states that "trans- and gender-variant people have always sought paid employment, and they have routinely performed unpaid labor and emotional work".
 In his article, he focuses on how in the Philippines there is a growing market of trans women looking for employment so they have tried creating their own space as "purple collar" but still face discrimination.

-On the other hand, studies have shown that the integration of the LGBT community into the economic system yields a higher income for the country.
-In a recent USAID study, it is said that a wide range of scholarly theories from economics, political science, sociology, psychology, public health and other social sciences support the idea that full rights and inclusion of LGBT people are associated with higher levels of economic development and well-being for the country.
-Also, the acceptance of LGBT people within the office environment can lead to higher income for the company since the people do not feel as disadvantaged and as discriminated as before.
-Another thing is that a better environment for LGBT individuals can be an attractive bargaining chip for countries seeking multinational investments and even tourists, since a conservative climate that keeps LGBT people in the closet and policymakers from recognizing the human rights of LGBT people will hold their economy back from its full potential.
+On the other hand, studies have shown that the integration of the LGBTQ community into the economic system yields a higher income for the country.
+In a recent USAID study, it is said that a wide range of scholarly theories from economics, political science, sociology, psychology, public health and other social sciences support the idea that full rights and inclusion of LGBTQ people are associated with higher levels of economic development and well-being for the country.
+Also, the acceptance of LGBTQ people within the office environment can lead to higher income for the company since the people do not feel as disadvantaged and as discriminated as before.
+Another thing is that a better environment for LGBTQ individuals can be an attractive bargaining chip for countries seeking multinational investments and even tourists, since a conservative climate that keeps LGBTQ people in the closet and policymakers from recognizing the human rights of LGBTQ people will hold their economy back from its full potential.
 Naturally, passing a non-discrimination law will not immediately lead to a sudden boost in the country's economy, although less discrimination should eventually lead to more output.